harvardartmuseums/data-grinder/README.md

 * Clone .env-template to .env
 * Open .env in a text editor.
 * Enter API keys and credentials for the services you want to use.
-* Google Vision requires a oauth credentials for authentication.
-Generate a sevice account key through your Google account API dashboard.
-Read more at https://cloud.google.com/vision/docs/common/auth.
-Paste the key as json into the .env file.

 ## Services Implemented